accordproject/web-components/packages/cicero-ui/src/lib/Navigation/README.md

 #### Functionality

-- `navigateHeader` : An optional `function` which will navigate to the corresponding header
+- `navigateHeader` [OPTIONAL]: An optional `function` which will navigate to the corresponding header

 ### Custom Styling